ibexa/documentation-developer/docs/cookbook/installing-on-mac-os-and-windows.md

 Copy the virtual host template under the name `<your_site_name>.conf` into your Apache directory:

-- `/private/etc/apache2/users/` on Mac OS
+- `/private/etc/apache2/users/` on macOS
 - `<Apache>\conf\vhosts` on Windows

 Modify `<your_site_name>.conf` to fit your installation.
-Then restart Apache server.
+Then restart the Apache server.

 ## Set up permissions

 Directories `var` and `web/var` need to be writable by CLI and web server user.
 Future files and directories created by these two users will need to inherit those permissions.

-See [Setting up or Fixing File Permissions](http://symfony.com/doc/3.4/setup/file_permissions.html) in Symfony documentation for more information.
+For more information, see [Setting up or Fixing File Permissions](http://symfony.com/doc/4.3/setup/file_permissions.html).